CPT Code Basics

 Each section contains subfields to correspond to a particular field and includes guidelines to follow.
 For example, therapists commonly use psychotherapy CPT codes between 90832 and 90853, under Medicine's psychiatry section.
 Psychiatrists, primary care physicians and other authorized prescribers might use Evaluation and Management codes for providing general medical services.

-CPT codes also have various modifiers.
+CPT codes for mental health can also have various modifiers.
 Modifiers have two numbers or letters, and you can add them to a CPT code.
 They describe specific critical parts of a procedure.

 Some codes have instructions below them in parentheses to tell the coder there may be a better code to use.
 Codes must be as specific as possible for a mental health billing claim to get accepted.